sebastianbinder/staffomatic.rb/README.md

     Pass all the params received from the previous call and the method will verify the params, extract the temp code and then request your token:

-        token = session.request_token(params)
+        token = client.request_token(params)

-    This method will save the token to the session object and return it.
+    This method will save the token to the client object and return it.
-    For future sessions simply pass the token in when creating the session object:
+    For future clients simply pass the token in when creating the client object:

-        session = Staffomatic::Session.new("ACCOUNT_SUBDOMAIN.staffomatic.com", token)
+        client = Staffomatic::Client.new("ACCOUNT_SUBDOMAIN.staffomatic.com", token)

-5. The session must be activated before use:
+5. The client must be activated before use:

-        Staffomatic::Base.activate_session(session)
+        Staffomatic::Base.activate_client(client)

 6. Now you're ready to make authorized API requests to your account!